fwup-home/fwup/README.md

 Key                  | Description
 ---------------------|------------
-require-fwup-version | Require a minimum version of fwup to apply this update (currently informational only) meta-product         | Product name meta-description     | Description of product or firmware update meta-version         | Firmware version
+require-fwup-version | Require a minimum version of fwup to apply this update meta-product         | Product name meta-description     | Description of product or firmware update meta-version         | Firmware version